smile-soft/wchat/README.md

 #### `initChat()`
 Initiate dialog
 #### `on`
-Subscribe to event
+Subscribe to specified event.
 #### `emit`
-Emit event
+Emit a specified event.

 ### Events
 Module emits the following events: